bbauska/zombiePolitics/README.md

-ground briefings intended to bring about the ruin ofthe liberal ideal in all its institutional­ ized fonns-the demonization of the liberal press, the disparagement of liberal sentiment, the destruction of liberal education-and by the time Ronald Reagan arrived in triumph at the White House in 1980 the assembly lines were operating at fiill capacity.”
+ground briefings intended to bring about the ruin ofthe liberal ideal in all its institutional­ ized fonns-the demonization of the liberal press, the disparagement of liberal sentiment, the destruction of liberal education-and by the time Ronald Reagan arrived in triumph at the White House in 1980 the assembly lines were operating at fiill capacity."</p>

-Any attempt to understand and engage the current right-wing assault on all ves­ tiges of the social contract, the social state, and democracy itselfwill have to begin with challenging this massive infrastructure, which functions as one of the most powerful teaching machines we have seen in the United States, a teaching machine
+<p>Any attempt to understand and engage the current right-wing assault on all ves­
+tiges of the social contract, the social state, and democracy itselfwill have to begin with challenging this massive infrastructure, which functions as one of the most powerful teaching machines we have seen in the United States, a teaching machine